fdurant/wiki_glove/README.md

 $ make LANG=nl parsewiki
 ```

-The extracted files are to be found in texts/nl/text[1234]/*/wiki*
+The extracted files are to be found in texts/nl/text[1234]/??/wiki*

-# Step 3: Split sentences and do some rudimentary tokenization
+# Step 3: Split in sentences and tokenize

 ```bash
 $ make LANG=nl out/nl_corpus.txt